tedbennett/music-converter/README.md

 An iOS app to convert song links between Spotify and Apple Music.

-This app is available for free on the App Store.
+Given it's simple functionality, I don't think this will be able to be distributed on the App Store, but it will be part of my larger [music-manager](https://github.com/tedbennett/music-manager) app.

 ## Description